Why We Love Biking in Atlanta with Kids

 See that mom with three kids on her bike cycling through Midtown?
 Or that dad racing the neighborhood kids on his bike during his last few blocks home from work?
 Metro Atlanta is fast becoming a bicycle friendly city.

 With more opportunities through a growing network of pathways, bicycle lanes and bicycle friendly areas, families are biking together all around Atlanta and finding lots of benefits, from a healthier lifestyle to together time.
-If your family wants to give it a try, now is the perfect time, with a confluence of great greenways, mild temperatures, the Atlanta Cycling Festival, and Atlanta Streets Alive this spring and summer.
+If your family wants to give it a try, now is the perfect time, with a confluence of great greenways, mild temperatures and the virtual Atlanta Cycling Festival.

 “I was really active but didn’t cycle before I got a big family cargo bike,” says Rebecca Wells, who has been loading her three kids, ages 3, 5 and 7, on the bike for a couple of years, for trips to their childcare center or errands around Midtown.
 “Now they’re like superstars on the back of the bike.”